 Best For: Longer trips, stay cold longer

-Description: With a price tag just about $200, the Engel High Performance Roto-Molded cooler is available in several fun colors including camouflage.
+Description: The Engel High Performance Roto-Molded cooler is available in several fun colors including camouflage.
 It can even hold ice for up to 10 days so you don’t have to worry about anything melting along the way.
 It also has 2” polyurethane insulation and a bear resistant form to make sure your food is never going to be stolen either.

 Made in the same way as whitewater kayaks and with marine grade compression latches, you’re going to love it.
 It also has two easy to move straps with molded handles so you can carry it with another person, not to mention it’s designed for rugged terrain and rough traveling and camping.